Incapacity to work: Over 50 examples, causes, and how to secure your financial future

 Katrin Straub

-One in four employees becomes unable to work during their lifetime - often unexpectedly.
-Learn from over fifty examples what this can mean for you and how a disability insurance provides essential financial protection.
+One in four workers will become unable to work due to disability at some point in their lives—often unexpectedly.
+Discover through more than fifty examples what this could mean for you and how occupational disability insurance provides essential financial protection.

 The topic in brief and concise terms